754 total views, 1 views today

 Some people think the increased levels of neurotransmitters such as serotonin and dopamine in the brain following exercise are responsible, whereas other people think that the increase in self-efficacy of learning a new skill can cause a change in mood.
 Regardless of how the change occurs (and it is likely to be a combination of factors), one thing is clear, exercise is a brilliant way to improve your mental health.

 There are many different types of exercise out there so there is bound to be something for you.
 A quick internet search will bring up a whole range of exercise groups, gyms, running clubs and yoga classes in your local area.
 Or you could simply put on your trainers and go for a short walk or run.
-Alternatively you could get on your bike and go for a cycle ride.

 You don’t need the fanciest state-of-the-art sports watch or the most fluorescent trainers to get started, just some basic equipment and the motivation to actually exercise rather than continually put it off until ‘you have more time’ or ‘the weather is nicer’.